Blissfulbritt

 What I love most about hiking in Europe, aside from the jaw dropping views, is the diversity among hikers.
 People of all ages and shapes come out to hike, and everyone goes at their own pace.
 I saw more people over the age of 50 hiking to Drachensee than I saw people my age or younger.
 It’s not only motivational, but inspirational!
 I strive to live a life that will allow me to continue hiking well into my 60’s and even my 70’s!

-We took about 30 minutes to climb the switchbacked hill up to Drachensee, and at the top of this hill lives the Coburger Hütte – a mountain hut where most people stop to savor a bit or a brew.
+We took about 30 minutes to climb the switchbacked hill up to Drachensee, and at the top of this hill lives the Coburger Hütte – a mountain hut where most people stop to savor a bite or a brew.
 Galiya and I skipped the crowded hut and continued the final few minutes down to Drachensee.

 EBB5A0C8-FE1F-4C4A-BB6C-CB08B43E5C0E.JPG